luketurnerdev/hive-express/README.md

 One difference in comparison with other packages is an ability to use **Hooks**.
 In this way you can override some functionality of ExpressHandlebars instances.

+Handlebars was used in our express app in order to test functionality by passing data into views in the backend - it was eventually replaced by React.

 Bibliography:
 1. [express-handlebars npm](https://www.npmjs.com/package/express-handlebars).
 2. [Building Page Templates in ExpressJS With Handlebars.
 Todd Birchard.
 Hackers and Slackers](https://hackersandslackers.com/handlebars-templating-in-expressjs/).